spice-labs-inc/goatrodeo/info/flow.md

 There will be separate strategies for:

-* NodeJS project to capture pre and post minified artifacts
+* NodeJS project to capture pre- and post minified artifacts
 * Ruby/Rails
 * Python